This page may contain affiliate links. Learn More.

 I love a good thick lotion but have a fragrance sensitivity.
 Its hard to find many fragrance-free lotions and the ones I do find are thin and runny and don’t leave my skin feeling nourished and moist for long.
 I also want to avoid putting dangerous substances on my body.

 I love making my own body products whenever I can.
 It feels good knowing what’s going on my skin.
 Use organic ingredients whenever if you can.
 I know that helps cut down on the possible exposure to anything I don’t want to be applying to the largest organ of my body, my skin.
+It’s not as hard as you might think to ditch and switch to natural products.

 I feel good knowing I’m protecting my family from using things that could cause them health problems in the future.
 We came up with this body butter lotion recipe and I just know you’re going to love it!